-After studying the architecture, history and site of each Thames bridge, Villareal mapped how the physical LED lights were to be installed on each structure.
-Once the LEDs are in position he spends nights in situ observing, composing and adjusting the flow of light as it gently ebbs and pulses across the bridge.
-Illuminated River references the Thames as a continuous living system: like the flowing water, the lights change progressively according to their own mysterious logic, never repeating or resolving into a single image.
+The artwork engages closely with the site of each bridge, respecting and revealing individual histories, architectural features and engineering brilliance.
+Once the LEDs are installed, Leo Villareal usually spends nights in situ observing, composing and adjusting the flow of light as it gently ebbs and pulses across the bridge.
+Illuminated River references the Thames as a continuous living system: like the flowing water, the artwork changes, never repeating or resolving into a single image.

 As a light artist, Villareal often works with architecture, and has described how he aims to invigorate and animate structures without overwhelming them.
 For Illuminated River he has worked with architecture spanning three centuries.
 Villareal has activated Foster & Partners’ original ‘Blade of Light’ design – inspired by comic book hero Flash Gordon – for Millennium Bridge.
 The intricate latticework underneath Westminster Bridge – historically painted green to match the Parliament's House of Commons seats – will be revealed.
-On Vauxhall Bridge the oft-overlooked Victorian bronze statuary by Drury and Pomeroy will be brought back into focus.
+On Waterloo Bridge, the sculptural surface of its central spine will be emphasised for the first time in soft washes of coloured light.

 Based in New York, Leo Villareal’s work sits at the intersection of art and technology.
 He has been inspired equally by light artists such as James Turrell and Dan Flavin, and by mathematician John Conway's work with cellular automata and the Game of Life.
 Since 2001 Villareal has created temporary and permanent light sculptures for public spaces and museums around the world, including Multiverse at The National Gallery of Art, Washington DC in 2008, Infinite Bloom at Amorepacific Museum of Art, Seoul, South Korea in 2017, and the Bay Lights on the San Francisco–Oakland Bay Bridge in 2013.